 The freedom of the seas

 As soon as ocean-going ships were developed, the seas became a battleground, or a route to a battleground.
 Countries also began to claim ownership or control of oceans nearby.
-But it became clear that if the seas could be claimed in the same way as land territory, there was an increased potential for competition and conflict between countries.
+It became clear that if the seas could be claimed in the same way as land, there was likely to be increased competition and conflict between countries.

 As free as the breeze